Inter-procedural Two-Variable Herbrand Equalities: Multi-variable Equalities

 \section{Multi-variable Equalities}

 In this section, we extend our methods to arbitrary equalities such as

 where, w.l.o.g., the left-hand side is a plain program variable while the right-hand side is a term possibly containing occurrences of more than one variable.
-Still, we consider programs where each right-hand side contains occurrences of at most one variable only.
-Here, we indicate how for any program point $v$ and any given candidate Herbrand equality $\x\doteq s$, we verify whether or not the equality is valid whenever $v$ is reached.
-There are only constantly many candidate equalities of this form, namely, all equalities which hold for a variable asignment $\sigma_v$ computed by a single run of the program reaching $v$.
-Since such a single run can be effectively computed before-hand, we conclude:

-\begin{theorem} Assume that all right-hand sides of assignments in an arbitrary program contain at most one variable.
-Then all inter-procedurally valid Herbrand equalities can be inferred.
+Still, we consider programs where each right-hand side of an assignment contains occurrences of at most one variable only.
+Here, we indicate how for any program point $v$ and any given candidate Herbrand equality $\x \doteq t$, we verify whether or not the equality is valid whenever $v$ is reached.
+There are only constantly many candidate equalities of this form, namely, all equalities which hold for a variable assignment $\sigma_v$ computed by a single run of the program reaching $v$.
+Since such a single run can be effectively computed before-hand, we conclude: \begin{theorem} Assume that all right-hand sides of assignments of a program contain at most one variable.
+Then all inter-procedurally valid Herbrand equalities can be inferred. \end{theorem}